 1. We Gotta Get Out of This Place by The Animals

 No one saw this coming.
 Not the writers of the song — the dynamic Brill Building duo of Barry Mann and Cynthia Weil; not the group who recorded it — The Animals and their iconic lead singer, Eric Burdon; not the 3 million soldiers who fought in Vietnam who placed extra importance on the lyrics.
 But the fact is that We Gotta Get Out of This Place is regarded by most Vietnam vets as our We Shall Overcome, says Bobbie Keith, an Armed Forces Radio DJ in Vietnam from 1967-69.
 Or as Leroy Tecube, an Apache infantryman stationed south of Chu Lai in 1968, recalls: “When the chorus began, singing ability didn’t matter; drunk or sober, everyone joined in as loud as he could.”
 No wonder it became the title of our book!

-The Vietnam War, a 10-part, 18-hour documentary film series by Ken Burns and Lynn Novick, premieres on PBS stations Sunday, September 17, 2017 at 8/9c.
+The Vietnam War, a 10-part, 18-hour documentary film series by Ken Burns and Lynn Novick, premiered on PBS stations Sunday, September 17, 2017.
 An immersive 360-degree narrative, the series tells the epic story of the Vietnam War as it has never before been told on film.